 The environmental authorisation for the raising of Clanwilliam Dam is effective from February 2010 and the project was approved by the then Minister of Water and Environmental Affairs as a Government Water Works in August 2010.
-The implementation of this project is currently in the construction stage, which commenced in October 2018.
+The implementation of the dam raising is currently in the construction stage, which commenced in October 2018.